This article applies to online version only (without desktop).

 Please Note: The above shortcuts are not available for SMS messages.

 Saving as a Draft / Sending your Message

-If you save your message as a draft, you can go back to Lead CRM > Communication and click on the "Draft" tab at the top to find any saved drafts.
-You can click on the title to open the draft, or the ellipsis (...) on the right side to edit or delete the message.
+When a message is saved as a draft, navigate to the Leads > Communication screen and select Draft to view or edit the message.
+Click the title of the message to open the draft, or click the ellipsis (...) to edit or delete the message.

-When you're ready to send the message, click "Continue" at the bottom of the message draft.
-Select your recipients and send the message.
+When the message is ready to be sent, click "Continue" at the bottom of the message draft.
+Select your recipients, then click Send Message.

 You will see "No Email" in red for any families who do not have an email address on file.